amarinderthind/CGRphylo/README.md

 ![CGR_2plots](https://user-images.githubusercontent.com/45668229/196325788-e054df7d-2689-4e77-89c7-53c9f6797a6c.png)

 ##### Create frequency object for sequences for specific "Word Length"
 The clustering of the sequences is based on the distances calculated from the frequencies of DNA words.
 The word length to be used for the calculation can be specified.
-This default word length used is 6.  `cgat` function do this job.
+This default word length used is 6.  `cgat` function does this job.

 ```
 k_mer <- 6  ## define the value of K